Raku/nqp/docs/ops.markdown

 * `rindexfromend(str $haystack, str $needle)` `jvm` _Internal_

 `rindex` is converted to this internal opcode by the compiler.

+## sha1
+* `sha1(str $str -> str)`

+Given a UTF-8 string, return the SHA-1 digest for that string.
+This op is built for the specific purpose of hashing source code for dependency management purposes, and isn't intended to be used more widely.

 ## split
 * `split(str $delimiter, str $string --> Mu)`